 - Sales Enablement is information, content, and technology FOR salespeople that helps them to improve sales productivity

 - Sales Engagement is the communication BETWEEN salespeople and prospects or customers, and the sales technology that helps that happen

 Now that you know the difference between sales engagement and sales enablement, it’s time to take the outbound sales engagement you’re doing to the next level by following these tips.

-- Learn how to best engage with each of your potential customers by trying all the ways of a multi-channel sales outreach: cold calls, cold emails, LinkedIn, and embedded video in email.
+- Learn how to best engage with each of your potential customers through a sales engagement platform by trying all the ways of a multi-channel sales outreach: cold calls, cold emails, LinkedIn, and embedded video in email.

 - Keep track of the sales engagement preference for each contact as they react (or don’t) to each method of sales outreach, and use that method going forward for them.

 - This seems simple, but it’s not.
 Be human in your sales conversations.
 Don’t come off as a robot or like you’re saying or sending the same thing to every contact

 - Along with the tip above, show off your personality (and your face!) in an embedded video in email to your contact.
 Say their name so they know that video is just for them.

 - Use sales engagement technology that will help you make more dials, have more conversations, send more emails, drive sales productivity, and do so in a smart manner by using sales intent data from top data providers.